ksaxberg/TModel/README.md

 	and measured data is listed by the vertices on the edge.

 	Example run:

 	  python3 gravityBoth.py ./test/population.txt ./test/distance.txt ./test/roadData.txt

+Explanation of data and collection techniques:

+    For most of the AADT traffic datasets (including AZ24Node, AZ9Test, North East AZ, Oregon, WAandOR, Washington), data was collected from government AADT traffic data publications.
+Different techniques were involved, as there is acknowledged variability in the quality of the AADT data due to sensor issues, maintenance, and road closures.
+On the stretch of road connecting two places of interest, some datasets include an average of the lowest 3-5 AADT values and others include a number representing the lower part of the distribution of values along the stretch of road, usually around the first quantile.
+The "addNoise.py" file is included to give support to the idea that the trends seen are resistent to mild pertubation of the actual road data values, that the exact data is not necessary.
+    A more complete list of heuristics used is being developed with "TheWest" dataset, as two independent parties use the guidelines to develop a set of data.

 Explanation of files:

 	Core files:
 	  gravity.py, gravitySum.py, parseData.py, common.py, gravityBoth.py
 	The file common.py contains a list of parameters to vary to change the